ssfsx17/ffpnp/readable.md

 | Item                                            |            |                     |            |

 -   **Support: Double MP Power:** MP-using actions cost double the MP.
-In exchange, their Damage and healing are increased by 50%.
+In exchange, their Initial Damage and healing are increased by 50%.

 | Weapon Proficiency | Armor Proficiency |
 |--------------------|-------------------|